MOYNUL75/Machine-Learning/README.md

 # Machine-Learning
-This is my new journey for machine learning domain.
+This is my new journey for the machine learning domain.
 <br>
 Author --Moynul Islam